What is WFBR?

 What's the backstory here?

 What's For Breakfast?
 Records was casually formed with a self-released CD-R in 2009, when I was playing bass in Carbondale, IL garage band These Magnificent Tapeworms.
 There were a few ill-managed releases through 2009 and 2010.
-The label went dark for a few years, but I always wanted to turn the light back on.
-Now it's 2016, I'm making a real website instead of just a collection of songs on Bandcamp, and there's a full release schedule in front of us.
+The label went dark for a few years, but it's been back since 2016 or so.
+We went dark again during the peak of the collective coronavirus experience due to the lack of live music to drive sales, but we were able to endure and resume.
 With smart choices and luck, it will be around to stay.
 The label was named in honor of my love of cooking huge breakfasts for houseguests and touring bands.

 How can I hear the music?